metaesque/meta/README.md

        cleaned up).
      - could mean "guaranteed not to be null and will be automatically gced".
      - consider how move semantics in C++ changes things
-     - ... more contemplated needed...
+     - ... more contemplation needed...
 - For class types:
    - We define "pass-by-reference" to mean "pass-by-pointer and guaranteed to not be null".
    - Most languages other than C++ do not have a distinction between pass-by-value, pass-by-reference and pass-by-pointer.
-     - they mostly pass-by-pointer but use '.' to access
+     - they are mostly pass-by-pointer but use '.' to access
-   - We can have the default by '*' or '&' or '&#'
+   - We can have the default be '*' or '&' or '&#'
       - pros of '*'
         - matches intuitions of most people
       - cons of '*'